Yap Day, Micronesia, March 1

 Saint Patrick’s Day is a cultural and religious celebration held on 17 March, the traditional death date of Saint Patrick (c.
 AD 385–461), the foremost patron saint of Ireland.
-It is celebrated with aplomb the world over – with many drinks, festivities and parades!
+It is celebrated with aplomb the world over by the many Irish diaspora communities – with many drinks, festivities and parades!

 Nowruz, also known as Iranian New Year’s Day or Persian New Year, is celebrated worldwide by various ethno-linguistic groups.
 Nowruz is the day of the vernal equinox, and marks the beginning of spring in the Northern Hemisphere.
 It marks the first day of the first month of the Iranian calendar.

 In the northern hemisphere, the spring, or vernal equinox happens around March 21, when the sun moves north across the celestial equator.
 The autumnal equinox occurs around September 22nd, when the sun crosses the celestial equator going south.